 Your rhizotomy is performed as an outpatient procedure at the office.
 The entire treatment may take anywhere from 20 to 60 minutes, followed by a brief time in the recovery area.

 You receive a local anesthetic before your rhizotomy to ease discomfort.
-Using guided imagery, your specialist at Arlington Pain & Therapy inserts a special tool under your skin, which sends the electric current that destroys your nerve.
+Using guided imagery, your specialist at Regency Pain & Therapy Institute inserts a special tool under your skin, which sends the electric current that destroys your nerve.
 You may feel a tingling sensation during this process, but no pain.

 If the rhizotomy is successful, you should feel relief from your pain.
 However, in some people, the nerve can grow back, and you may experience a return of your pain within six to nine months.

 Finding the right treatment for your chronic pain can take some trial and error.
-The pain management experts at Arlington Pain & Therapy offer cutting-edge treatments to help you get the relief you seek to improve your quality of life.
+The pain management experts at Regency Pain & Therapy Institute offer cutting-edge treatments to help you get the relief you seek to improve your quality of life.
 For a consultation, call the office nearest you today.